 Know the Value of Your Products

-Businesses, both big and small, have truly felt the impact of this pandemic.
-But it has also taught a lot of lessons to business owners.
+Businesses, both big and small, truly felt the impact of this pandemic.
+But it also taught business owners a lot.

 “The biggest financial lesson I learned is to know the value of your products, including the cost of you doing it.
 Don’t be afraid to put a premium on something that’s really good and worth it.
 When clients know the quality you put into what you sell, they won’t hesitate to pay for a really good cake because they get value for their money,” Luilyn said.

 Surviving Hard Times